Corn-Studios/CornDownloader/README.md

 A toggleable terminal-style log panel at the bottom of the window streams real-time output from winget and installer processes — useful for diagnosing failures without leaving the app.

 ### 💾 Persistent Settings
-Window size, download folder, and winget preference are saved automatically to `%AppData%\CornStudios\CornDownloader\settings.json` and restored on next launch.
+Window size, window state, download folder, and winget preference are saved automatically to `%AppData%\CornStudios\CornDownloader\settings.json` and restored on next launch.
+The app opens **maximized** by default.

 ---